jbytes1027/csce311-mapper/README.md

 ## Compiling & Running

-To compile create and enter a build directory:
+To compile, create and enter a build directory:

     mkdir build && cd build